 Hi I’m Perre.
 I design fun, easy to use products.

-On this site you’ll find case studies from work at UCLA, Movieclips, and on Harry Potter.
+On this site you’ll find three case studies on experience design from UCLA, Movieclips, and Harry Potter.

 A Form Was Never Just a Sheet of Paper